simplesalt/main-9bc77/content/contact.md

       value: This is the contact page
 layout: page
 hide_title: false
-sections:
-  - section_id: contact-me
-    content: >
+---
 Interested in something?
 Wanna tell me I'm full of it?
 Whatever it is, I'd [love to hear from you](mailto:dylan@saltyonsecurity.net).

----